Nonparametric Linear Discriminant Analysis for High Dimensional Matrix-Valued Data: Methodology

 \subsection{Proposed classification rule}

-{To make the classification rule \eqref{eq:cr} and \eqref{eq:cr2} practically feasible, we need to approximate it by estimating the unknown parameters in a nonparametric and robust manner without relying on the specific structure of the data.
-Accordingly, we consider combining the parameter estimation techniques for the scaled mean vectors introduced in Section \ref{eqn:subsec:parameter_estimation} with the graph estimation for matrix-variate Normal instances (GEMINI) proposed by \cite{shuheng_2014}.
-We actually apply the GEMINI method to estimate $\mathbf{\Sigma}^{-\frac{1}{2}}$ in both the simulation study in Section \ref{sec:sim} and the real data analysis in Section \ref{sec:da}.
-However, readers are encouraged to consider alternative estimators for $\mathbf{\Sigma}^{-\frac{1}{2}}$ according to their specific preferences or application contexts.
-As a result, the core idea of this paper is formulated through the following algorithm. }
+{To make the classification rule \eqref{eq:cr} and \eqref{eq:cr2} practical, we need to approximate the rule by estimating the unknown parameters, such as $\mathbf{\Sigma}^{-\frac{1}{2}}$ and $\mathbf{\Sigma}^{-\frac{1}{2}} \operatorname{vec}(\mathbf{M}_k)$.
+Accordingly, we consider combining the parameter estimation techniques for the scaled mean vectors introduced in Section \ref{eqn:subsec:parameter_estimation} with specialized covariance or precision estimation methods for matrix-valued data.
+However, in the matrix normal setting, the covariances along the row and column directions, $\mathbf{U}$ and $\mathbf{V}$, are identifiable only up to a scaling constant due to he Kronecker product structure.
+We recognize the problem and refer to existing methods such as the graph estimation for matrix-variate normal instances (GEMINI) proposed by \cite{shuheng_2014}, and \cite{Zhang_2023}.
+Among them, we apply the GEMINI method, which determines the scale based on weight matrices and the average squared Frobenius norm of the samples.
+Indeed, we adopt this approach in both the simulation study in Section \ref{sec:sim} and the real data analysis in Section \ref{sec:da}. } However, readers are encouraged to consider alternative estimators for $\mathbf{\Sigma}^{-\frac{1}{2}}$ according to their specific preferences or application contexts.
+As a result, the core idea of this paper is formulated through the following algorithm.

 \begin{remark} \textnormal{ {The proposed classification rule can be naturally extended to the multi-class setting $(K \geq 3)$ as follows.
 In this context, we consider the classification task among $K$ distinct groups, where each observation $\mathbf{X} \in \mathbb{R}^{p \times q}$ is assumed to follow a matrix normal distribution with group-specific mean matrix and a common covariance structure.
 To classify a new observation $\mathbf{X}^{\text{New}}$, we compute the posterior probability that it belongs to each class $k \in \{1, \dots, K\}$, and assign it to the class with the highest posterior.
 Adopting the scaled mean vector representation $\widehat{\boldsymbol{\mathcal{M}}}_k := \reallywidehat{\boldsymbol{\Sigma}^{-\frac{1}{2}} \operatorname{vec}(\mathbf{M}_k)}$, the classification rule takes the following form:} }